Wallace Center for Arts & Reconciliation

 Case Studies

 Through funding from the Warhol Foundation, 1504 produced a short documentary following the artist Tony M. Bingham as he creates the first site-specific sculpture at the former plantation in honor of local families and, specifically, the Black church.
-Beyond documentation, 1504 served as the project manager for the sculpture during its final implementation - from sourcing carpenters to facilitating its opening ceremony.
+Beyond documentation, 1504 served as the project manager for the sculpture during its final implementation—from material sourcing to its opening ceremony with descendants.
+Featured by NPR.

 Narrative Interpretation